Cognitive Ethnography Projects

 Description: Your careful and detailed description of the activity.

-Maximum 4 pages of text.
-Normal margins and font size, please.
+Maximum 800 words of text.
 Additional figures, sketches, images and so on, e.g. structure that was used in the environment, are not included in the page count.

 Goal: To learn how to attend to the details of the everyday world.